cmaligec/IBM-Intern-Projects/TensorFlow/README.md

 Examples of data transformation include: normalizing values by using the mean and standard deviation functions, converting strings to integers, or floating types to integers, among others.
 With TensorFlow Transform serving-time transformations are the same as those performed at training-time.” https://github.com/linux-on-ibm-z/docs/wiki/Building-TensorFlow-Transform

+8. **Working with TensorFlow on Colab** (it's included by default, just need to import): https://colab.research.google.com